twilio/workshop/docs/hello_world.rst

 An HTTP Cookie is a small piece of information that is sent in a server's response and stored by the client.
 When returning to the site the client will send that cookie data back to the server each time it requests a resource.

 Cookies have many uses but are generally used to help the server identify returning users so that the server can maintain the state of your session.
 For example, after logging in to a website you are given a cookie that allows the server to identify you and verify that you are logged in during your browser session.

-There are two types of cookies:

-Session Cookie
-	Session cookies are stored in memory and are discarded when you close your browser.

-Persistent Cookie
-	Permanent Cookies are stored on your hard drive until they expire or until the cookie is manually deleted.

-Cookies are comprised of a name, value, expiration date, path, domain, and secure flag.

-- The name & value are a simple key/value pair of information.
-The value can be any string of text.
-- The expiration date controls how long the cookie is valid.
-If an expiration date is not set then the cookie is a session cookie and will not be saved past the browser session.
-- The path and domain tells the browser when to send the cookie to the server.
-A cookie with a domain of ``www.example.com`` and a path of ``/resource/name`` will only be sent when the browser requests ``www.example.com/resource/name``.
-Cookies can be set to allow subdomain access by using the ``.example.com`` format.
-In this case the cookie is valid for ``www.example.com`` and ``sub.example.com``.
-- The secure flag tells the client to only send the cookie when the connection to the server is secure.

 WebHooks
 ^^^^^^^^